yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 2. Good engineers solve problems fast.
 Line by line coding is slower than AI IDEs.
 John writes his code line by line.
 Therefore John is a bad engineer.

+**In construction**

 ## Why it's hard to judge context:

 Observation bias.
-Also it's necessary to make inferences and comments/ heuristics out of new observations with incomplete context (how to move forward).
+Also it's necessary to make inferences and comments/ heuristics out of new observations with incomplete context (how to move forward). **In construction**

 # Observations on Good Companies